 Whether or not you are making your background from scratch, try to use neutral colors.
 Remember, the background should be in the back of the image, not distracting the subject.
 Colors should coordinate and go well with the overall subject and theme of the photo.
 Whatever it is, it can't be distracting.
 When in doubt, choose a neutral colored background, like an off-white or beige, and add more colorful elements to the image by using props or lighting.

-Many still life photographers enjoy using props to make their photos pop.
+Many still-life photographers enjoy using photography props to make their photos pop.
 Perhaps the prop adds something to the story that the image tells, making the image more cohesive and meaningful.
 Or perhaps the color of a prop brings out a subtle color in the subject.

 The point is that props are another thing for the photographer to use creatively.
 Vintage items and things with a lot of unique character are obvious choices.
 Flowers are common props that can accentuate the photo or be the center of attention.

 The critical point is to think about the image as a whole.
 The entire composition should be a cohesive and meaningful presentation of an idea.
-Don't just add a random flower, pick a flower whos color and texture match the rest of the image.
-Do read our article on 12 Creative Photography Prop Ideas that can help you create a compelling story.
+Don't just add a random flower, pick a flower whose color and texture match the rest of the image.

 It's All About Your Attitude